tiffix1/ISU-CDC-Handbook/README.md

 Uncomment by removing the # at the beginning of the line if necessary.

-9. Enter Ctrl+S and Ctrl+X to save and exit
+9. Enter Ctrl+S and Ctrl+X to save and exit.
-10. Apply the changes by restaring the service
+10. Apply the changes by restaring the service:

         sudo systemctl restart sshd